 Cap your expectations

-In a majority of cases, business owners are accustomed to pulling whatever available cash from the business they want, for whatever purpose, at their discretion.
+In a majority of cases, business owners in Ottawa are accustomed to pulling whatever available cash from the business they want, for whatever purpose, at their discretion.
 But that cash is an asset of the business, and your successor(s) may have something to say about how it’s expended.

 Your successor(s), on the other hand, must appreciate that you will likely maintain some ownership in the business.
 This stake may represent a source of passive retirement income on which you will depend for a number of years.
 They are obligated to ensure the business decisions they make don’t put that in peril.